CaylinCat/cse15l-lab-reports/lab-report-1-week-2.md

 These are the steps I took to set up my SSH key!

-1. Go to your **local computer** (a very important step)
+1. I went to my **local computer** (a very important step)
-2. Run `$ ssh-keygen` in your terminal and follow what is prompted You can press enter for all of it and then your key will be printed
+2. Ran `$ ssh-keygen` in my terminal and followed what was prompted (Hint: You can press enter for all of it if you have nothing to add and then your key will be printed)
-3. Log into the remote computer and run `$ mkdir .ssh`
+3. I logged into the remote computer and ran `$ mkdir .ssh`
-4. Log out and then run `scp <your directory> cs15lwiaa6@ieng6.ucsd.edu:~/.ssh/authorized_keys` (Remember to replace parts of it with your own stuff if you are following this!)
+4. Then I logged out and ran `scp <my_directory_name> cs15lwiaa6@ieng6.ucsd.edu:~/.ssh/authorized_keys` (I replaced the my_directory_name with the name of my directory and you should too)
 5. You should be done and can log into the remote computer without typing your password

 Here is what mine looked like after I logged in by followed the instructions above: